 The Graphics, Gaming & Simulation Programming degree is designed to prepare students for entry into the world of graphics and simulation programming.
 Gaming and interactive media design is used in several segments of Information Technology, including game design and creation, educational enhancement, industrial training, aerospace simulation and global defense.
-The curriculum for this degree plan includes instruction on C++ and C# for XNA design.
 After mastering the fundamentals of C++, the student moves into advanced applications of C++ in animation programming, multi-user interface programming, advanced mathematical applications and artificial intelligence.
 Additionally, tools such as OpenGL and DirectX are included in this curriculum.
 In this specialization, students learn to design and create systems to meet the graphics and simulation programming needs of business and industry.